anastasijaCuculova/anastasijaCuculova-products/README.md

 These are the API endpoints we'll be able to use via our JSON REST API server:

-GET /products  for getting the products
+GET /products  for getting the products.

-GET /products/<id>  for getting a single product by id POST /products  for creating a new product
+GET /products/<id>  for getting a single product by id.

+POST /products  for creating a new product.

-PUT /products/<id>  for updating a product by id
+PUT /products/<id>  for updating a product by id.

-PATCH /products/<id>  for partially updating a product by id DELETE /products/<id>  for deleting a product by id
+PATCH /products/<id>  for partially updating a product by id.

+DELETE /products/<id>  for deleting a product by id.

 ## Code scaffolding